U.S. presses case against Russia on downed jet as horror deepens

 “Drunken separatists have been piling bodies into trucks and removing them from the site,” he said on NBC television on Sunday.
 “What’s happening is really grotesque and it is contrary to everything President Putin and Russia said they would do.”

 Moscow denies any involvement in the disaster and has blamed the Ukrainian military.
-While stopping short of direct blame on Moscow, Kerry put forward the most detailed U.S. accusations so far, based on the latest U.S. intelligence assessments.
+While stopping short of direct blame on Moscow, Kerry put forward the most detailed U.S. accusations so far that Russia provided the insurgents with the sophisticated anti-aircraft systems used to down the aircraft.

-British Foreign Secretary Philip Hammond urged Moscow to ensure international investigators had access to the crash sites.
+British Foreign Secretary Philip Hammond echoed the criticism, urging Moscow to ensure international investigators had access to the crash sites.
 “Russia risks becoming a pariah state if it does not behave properly,” he told Sky television.

-Australian Prime Minister Tony Abbott said he had spoken “overnight” to Putin for the first time about the disaster, amid mounting horror over the treatment of victims’ remains.
-At least 27 Australian passengers were on the Malaysia Airlines flight.

-Abbott said an Australian investigation team was in Kiev but had been unable to travel to the site.
-He said there had been some improvement with the Ukrainian government offering access.

 After lying for two days in the summer heat, the bodies had been removed from much of the crash site by Sunday, leaving only bloodstained military stretchers along the side of the road.